 This research took place within a specific research setting.
-The interviewed accountants and IT auditors all came from different branches of the same firm; this might be a bias.
-However, all accountants in the Netherlands have to comply with the same standards.
-Further research on controls by means of a quantitative survey and sending it out to accountants and IT auditor of more different firms could further strengthen this research.
-Also, a limited amount of business processes was tested, which could be extended further as well.
+The interviewed accountants and IT auditors all came from different branches of the same firm; this might be a bias, although the interviews mostly regarded the actual organizations which differed a lot.
+Also, all accountants in the Netherlands have to comply to the same standards.
+Further research on controls by means of a quantitative survey and sending it out to accountants and IT auditors of more different firms could further strengthen this research.
+Also, a limited amount of business processes was tested, which should be extended further as well.
+This was not necessary for this research since it lays a ground for researching other processes.